jokatty/jokatty/README.md

 ### Hi 👋
-i would love to collaborate on new ideas or just chit chat on ai topics.
+I would love to collaborate on new ideas or just chit chat on ai topics.
 Don't be shy to say hello, Jo!